-Doubling of concentration of CO_2 over pre-industrial level is used as an index for estimating the changes in climate in climatic models.
+Doubling of concentration of co_2 over pre-industrial levelis used as an index for estimating the changes in climate in climatic models.

 Chlorofluorocarbons (CFCs) are products of human activity.
 Ozone occurs in the stratosphere where ultra-violet rays convert oxygen into ozone.
 Thus, ultra violet rays do not reach the earth's surface.
-The CFCs which drift into the stratosphere destroy the ozone.
-Large depletion of ozone occurs over Antarctica.
+The CFCs which drift into the stratosphere destroy the ozone .Large depletion of ozone occurs over Antarctica.
 The depletion of ozone concentration in the stratosphere is called the ozone hole.

 This allows the ultra violet rays to pass through the troposphere.
 International efforts have been initiated for reducing the emission of GHGs into the atmosphere.
-The most important one is the Kyoto protocol proclaimed in 1997.
+The most important one is Kyoto protocol proclaimed in 1997.

-- This protocol went into effect in 2005, ratified by 141 nations. - Kyoto protocol bounds the 35 industrialized countries to reduce their emissions by the year 2012 to 5 per cent less than the levels prevalent in the year 1990. - The increasing trend in the concentration of GHGs in the atmosphere may, in the long run, warm up the earth. - Rise in the sea level due to melting of glaciers and ice-caps and thermal expansion of the sea may inundate large parts of the coastal area and islands, leading to social problems. - This is another cause for serious concern for the world community.
-Efforts have already been initiated to control the emission of GHGs and to arrest the trend towards global warming. - The annual average near-surface air temperature of the world is approximately 14°C. The greatest warming of the 20th century was during the two periods, 1901 -44 and 1977-99. - Over each of these two periods, global temperatures rose by about 0.4°C. In between, there was a slight cooling, which was more marked in the Northern Hemisphere.
+the

+This protocol went into effect in 2005, ratified by 141 nations.

+Kyoto protocol bounds the 35 industrialized countries to reduce their emissions by the year 2012 to 5 per cent less than the levels prevalent in the year 1990.

+The increasing trend in the concentration of GHGs in the atmosphere may, in the long run, warm up the earth.

+Once the global warming sets in, it will be difficult to reverse it.
+The effect of global warming may not be uniform everywhere.

+Nevertheless, the adverse effect due to global warming will adversely affect the life supporting system.

+Rise in the sea level due to melting of glaciers and ice-caps and thermal expansion of the sea may inundate large parts of the coastal area and islands, leading to social problems.

+This is another cause for serious concern for the world community.
+Efforts have already been initiated to control the emission of GHGs and to arrest the trend towards global warming.

+One of the major concerns of the world today is global warming.

+.The annual average near-surface air temperature of the world is approximately 14°C. The greatest warming of the 20th century was during the two periods, 1901-44 and 1977-99.

+Over each of these two periods, global temperatures rose by about 0.4°C. In between, there was a slight cooling, which was more marked in the Northern Hemisphere.

 The globally averaged annual mean temperature at the end of the 20th century was about 0.6°C above that recorded at the end of the 19th century.

-The seven warmest years during the 1856-2000 were recorded in the last decade. - The year 1998 was the warmest year, probably not only for the 20th century but also for the whole millennium.
+The seven warmest years during the 1856-2000 were recorded in the last decade.

+The year 1998 was the warmest year, probably not only for the 20th century but also for the whole millennium.